tjadams/Coding-Problems/dsalgo/README.md

 #### Example usages that work uniquely well with this algorithm
 - In general for both BFS, DFS: Compilers, graphics, maze-solving (**so potentially backtracking?**), mapping, networks (routing, searching, clustering, ...)
 - DFS is particularly used in game-simulations such as chess where you can choose one of several possible actions.
 When you are deciding what move to make, you can mentally imagine a move, then your opponent’s possible responses, then your responses, and so on.
 You can decide what to do by seeing which move leads to the best outcome.
 Only some paths in a game tree lead to your win, some lead to a win by your opponent.
 When you reach such an ending, you must back up, or backtrack, to a previous node and try a different path.
 In this way you explore the tree until you find a path with a successful conclusion.
-Then you make the first move along this path.
+Then you make the first move along this path. **This is important**

 ### Directed Acyclic Graph (DAG)
 #### How they work